egaffo/CirComPara/README.md

     cd analysis
     ../../junk2_circpipe

+## Set your analysis project

-To run an analysis usually you want to specify your data \(the sequenced reads in FASTQ format\) and a reference genome in FASTA format.
+To run an analysis usually you want to specify your data (the sequenced reads in FASTQ format) and a reference genome in FASTA format.

 1. *Specify read files in a metadata file.* To set up your analysis compose a comma separated metadata file with the following header and fields:

         file,sample,condition

     If you have paired-end sequenced samples write one line per file with the same sample name and condition.
-E.g: ``meta.csv`` \(as default\)
+E.g: ``meta.csv`` (as default)

       file,sample,condition
       /home/user/reads_S1_1.fq,S1,WT
       /home/user/reads_S1_2.fq,S1,WT
       /home/user/reads_S2_1.fq,S2,MU
       /home/user/reads_S2_1.fq,S2,MU

 2. *Specify the reference genome file.* You can either pass the reference genome from the command line:

         ./junk2_circpipe "-i -j2 GENOME_FASTA='/home/user/genomes/Homo_sapiens.GRCh38.dna.primary_assembly.fa'"

     or by setting the `GENOME_FASTA` parameter in the `vars.py` file; e.g.: